 This section describes the potential impacts of the Proposed Project, reasonably foreseeable distribution components, and alternatives related to cultural resources.
 Section 15064.5(a)(3) of the CEQA Guidelines defines cultural resources as objects, buildings, structures, sites, areas, places, records or manuscripts that are determined historically significant or significant in the architectural, engineering, scientific, economic, agricultural, educational, social, political, military, or cultural annals of California.
 Relative to the Proposed Project, these resources can be further described as prehistoric archaeological sites, historic-era archaeological sites, historic buildings and structures, landscapes, districts, and linear features.
-Prehistoric archaeological sites reflect the activities of people after initial exploration and settlement in the region by the Spanish during the late 1700s, and later by others.
+Prehistoric archaeological sites are places where Native Americans lived or carried out activities during the prehistoric period, which is generally prior to the late 1700s for the region.
+Historic-era archaeological sites reflect the activities of people after initial exploration and settlement in the region by the Spanish during the late 1700s, and later by others.
 Native American sites can also reflect the historic era.
 Prehistoric and historic-era sites contain artifacts, cultural features, subsistence remains, and human burials.